LLNL/havoqgt/README_CORAL2.md

 of two previously generated graphs whose triangles have been previously counted.
 After kroneckering the two inputs, the triangle count of the input graph can be validated easily.

 Inputs for the benchmark are in the /data/kron_inputs folder and are labeled as 'A' or 'B'.
+Kroneckering two Scale 10 (i.e., A_G500_S10_tc.edges  B_G500_S10_tc.edges) will yield a Graph500-like Scale 20 graph.
+Scales 20-36 can be created using the included data.

 ## Example